boazbk/tcs/lec_13_Cook_Levin.md

 >_"In this paper we give theorems that suggest, but do not imply, that these problems, as well as many others, will remain  intractable perpetually"_, Richard Karp, 1972

+>_"It is not the verifier who counts; not the man who points out how the solver of problems  stumbles, or where the doer of deeds could have done them better.
+The credit belongs to the man who actually searches over the exponential space of possiblities, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again ... who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat."_, paraphrasing Theodore Roosevelt (1910).

 ## The class $\mathbf{NP}$

 So far we have shown that 3SAT is no harder than Quadratic Equations, Independent Set, Maximum Cut, and Longest Path.
-But to show that they are equivalent we need to give reductions in the other direction, reducing each one of these problems to 3SAT as well.
+But to show that these problems are _computationally equivalent_ we need to give reductions in the other direction, reducing each one of these problems to 3SAT as well.
 It turns out we can reduce all three problems to 3SAT in one fell swoop.

 In fact, this result extends  far beyond these particular problems.
-All of the problems we discussed in the previous lecture, and a great many other problems, share the same  commonality: they are all _search_ problems, where the goal is to decide, given an instance $x$ whether there exists a _solution_ $y$ that satisfies some condition.
+All of the problems we discussed in the previous lecture, and a great many other problems, share the same  commonality: they are all _search_ problems, where the goal is to decide, given an instance $x$ whether there exists a _solution_ $y$ that satisfies some condition that can be verified in polynomial time.
 For example, in 3SAT, the instance is a formula and the solution is an assignment to the variable, in Max-Cut the instance is a graph and the solution is a cut in the graph, and so on and so forth.
 It turns out that  _every_ such search problem can be reduced to 3SAT.

-To make this precise, we need to make the following mathematical definition.
+To make this precise, we  make the following mathematical definition.
 We define the class $\mathbf{NP}$ to  contain all Boolean functions that correspond to a _search problem_ of the form above.
 That is, functions that  output $1$ on $x$ if and only if there exists a solution $y$ such that the pair $(x,y)$ satisfies some polynomial-time checkable condition.
 Formally, $\mathbf{NP}$ is defined as follows: